thaMANSTA/enhanced-cd-on-apple-silicon/README.md

 # enhanced-cd-on-apple-silicon

-1. Insert your EnhancedCD to an optical drive attachec to your Apple Silicon Mac.
+1. Insert your EnhancedCD to an optical drive attached to your Apple Silicon Mac.
 1. Find the data partition on the CD, look for the Apple HFS filesystem using the `diskutil list` command

 ```